iafonov/cosmonaut/README.md

 ### Simple action mounting

 The most simple use-case is binding an action to the route.
-Whenever user will want to access this path you action would be executed.
+Whenever user will want to access this path your action would be executed.

     mount("/", action_index);
     mount("/upload_file", action_upload);